Norali81/bungee_ecs/readme.md

 * Create a container definition with 400 CPU units reservation.
 * Create a task definition with  with 450 CPU units reserved and 450MB of RAM.
 * Create the number of EC2 instances specified with the variable numberOfInstances.

+## Configure BUNGEE
+Configure BUNGEE by editing the property files according to the instructions in the [quickstart guide](https://se.informatik.uni-wuerzburg.de/fileadmin/10030200/BUNGEE-HowTo.pdf):

+* Replace the hostname in  the file "host.prop" with the hostname of the application load balancer that was created in your account.
+* Ensure the JMeter path is correct in jmeter.prop.
+* Adjust request.prop and measurement.prop as needed.

+Now you should be all set for running the system analysis phase.
+Once this phase is concluded, you need to set up autoscaling for the ECS service and the EC2 instances.
+Refer to AWS's documentation for those steps.